Main Content start here

 Regional Insights

-Northern dominated the Vietnam Beer market, driven by factors such as large urban populations and a rich cultural affinity for beer consumption.
+Northern Vietnam dominated the Vietnam Beer market, driven by factors such as large urban populations and a strong cultural affinity for beer.
 Cities like Hanoi and Hai Phong are key hubs, where beer plays an essential role in social gatherings, business meetings, and daily life.
 The region’s beer market is fuelled by the presence of major local breweries which has a strong market share, and its deep integration into the Northern lifestyle.
-Also, the Northern region is home to a rising middle class with higher disposable incomes, driving demand for premium and imported beers.
+Also, the Northern region is home to a growing middle class with higher disposable incomes, which is driving demand for premium and imported beers.
 The region’s growing tourism sector also contributes to increasing beer consumption, as international visitors and expatriates bring diverse beer preferences.
 These factors combined make the North a dominant and rapidly growing market for beer in Vietnam.

 Recent Developments